-Based on the preliminary unaudited closing of CLN, the total amount of purchases in 2021 was about 920 million euros.
-Of this 750 is for purchases of steel or aluminium coils and plate.
+Based on the preliminary unaudited closing of CLN, the total amount of purchases in 2022 was about 1,307 million euros.
+Of these 1,068 million euros are for purchases of steel or aluminium coils and plates.
 Purchases related to plant, machinery, tooling, and dies represent a spot form of purchase carried out with multinational players that may be located anywhere in the world.
-Purchases in plant and machinery amounted to about 81 million euros.
+Purchases in equipment and machinery amounted to about 103 million euros.